-Compared to the rest of the Silicon Valley market, the Downtown San Jose submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Silicon Valley market, the Downtown San Jose submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

 In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
-About 8% of the available leases in the Downtown San Jose are subleases, so you will probably have to consider a longer term lease.
+About 94% of the office spaces in the Downtown San Jose are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,640 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are close to 6 floors.
-Most buildings in this region were built in 1975 and are Class B.
+Even though the median size is 3,930 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are close to 6 floors.
+Most buildings in this area were built in 1975 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this area.
-Most of the residents of Downtown San Jose work from home.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+Utilities is the dominant industry in this market.
+Most of the occupants of Downtown San Jose work from home.
+Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.